Replacing an encryption certificate for the Security Token Service

 - When asked if you want to navigate to the Security Token Service to verify its operational status, click No.

-- To run the Microsoft Management Console (MMC) snap-in, click mmc.exe.
+- To run the Microsoft Management Console (MMC) snap-in, click and then enter mmc.exe.

 - In the Add Standalone Snap-in dialog, select Certificates.